A sports-lover’s guide to Sydney: where to eat, drink and play across five fun-filled days

 Sydney Cricket Ground is located at:

 Sydney has a thriving cafe culture and, no exaggeration, some of the best coffee in the world.
-Your second day in Sydney should start with a sample.
+Your second day in Sydney could start with a sample.
 In the leafy, historic suburb of Paddington try Morris for a modern Australian iteration or Barbetta for a traditional Italian breakfast and cappuccino.
-Paddington is a short walk from both the Sydney Football Stadium and Sydney Cricket Ground.
-At the latter, you can do a tour that takes you through the 100-year history of the ground plus its most celebrated sporting legends and epic moments.
+Paddington is a short walk from both the Sydney Football Stadium and Sydney Cricket Ground (SCG).
+Soak up some sporting history with an SCG Tour, which takes you through the 100-year-plus history of the ground, its celebrated legends and epic moments.

 DAY THREE KEY FACTS:

 Start your day on the other side of the stadium precinct.
-Surry Hills is a trendy suburb known for good eats and pretty streets.
-There are many lauded cafes in the neighbourhood, but for two options in one head to Paramount Coffee Project, a trendy cafe with a sunny rooftop space housing one of Sydney's best bakeries, AP House.
+Surry Hills is known for good eats and pretty streets.
+There are many lauded cafes in the neighbourhood but, for two options in one, head to Paramount Coffee Project, a sleek cafe with a sunny rooftop space housing one of Sydney's best bakeries, AP House.

 The edge of Surry Hills borders Moore Park.
-Spend the rest of your morning swapping golf clubs for the wheel of an F1-imitating go-kart at Hyper Karting.
-Their German RiMO electric karts are cutting-edge and reach a max speed of 65km/hr.
+Today you can swap golf clubs for the wheel of an F1-imitating go-kart at Hyper Karting and Virtual Reality.
+The German RiMO electric karts are cutting-edge and reach a maximum speed of 65km/hr.

-Next up is Archie Brothers Cirque Electriq, a circus-themed arcade host to retro games (think Pac-Man, Space Invaders and whack-a-mole), bowling lanes, dodgems, laser tag, and VR platforms that take you on roller coaster rides and down ski slopes... all under one roof in Alexandria.
-It's easy to while away the hours jumping from one activity to the next, so make sure to grab some lunch beforehand at Rocks Brewing Co, which is a three-minute walk away, where you can grab ice-cold brews poured straight from the source alongside burgers, wings and nachos.
+If you’re after something a little more chilled after a high-intensity morning, lock in recovery time at Soak Bathhouse Alexandria, where you’ll find magnesium-infused baths, cold-plunge pools and saunas.
+But if you’re keen to keep playing, visit Archie Brothers: a circus-themed arcade host to retro games (think Pac-Man, Space Invaders and Whack-a-Mole), bowling lanes, dodgems, laser tag, and VR platforms that take you on roller-coaster rides and down ski slopes... all under one roof in Alexandria.
+It's easy to while away the hours jumping from one activity to the next, so make sure to grab some lunch beforehand at Sydney Brewery Alexandria, which is a three-minute walk away, where you can grab ice-cold brews poured straight from the source alongside burgers, wings and nachos.

 Everyone has heard of smash rooms and escape rooms.
 The new kid on the block?
 Challenge rooms.
 And Sydney has its own version in a nearby warehouse.
-Developed by the Funlab team (the creators of the mini-golf chain Holey Moley), visitors to Hijinx Hotel can choose between five, 10 or 15 games (with the full course taking around 2.5 hours), and the rooms themed around board games like Scrabble and Twister, historic events like Titanic, or just crazy concepts like The Floor is Lava.
-Bar snacks and cocktails are available, making it a competitive yet fun night out with friends.
+Developed by the Funlab team (the creators of the mini-golf chain Holey Moley), Hijinx Hotel lets you choose between five, 10 or 15 games (with the full course taking around 2.5 hours), and the rooms are themed around classics like Scrabble and Twister, historic events like Titanic, or just crazy concepts like ‘the floor is lava’.
+Bar snacks and cocktails are available, so you can indulge while you play.

-Feeling thirsty following the interactive games?
+Got a post-game thirst?
 Head to Yulli's Brews, a taproom and brewery less than a five-minute drive away.
-The menu is brimming with delightful vegan bar snacks, such as kimchi dumplings and gyros stuffed with grilled eggplant, and board games and late-night live music will keep everyone entertained.
+The menu is brimming with tasty vegan bar snacks, such as kimchi dumplings and satay eggplant skewers, plus board games and late-night live music will keep everyone entertained.

 DAY FOUR KEY FACTS: